 The Permit holder will ensure that aircraft idle times on the ground are kept to a practicable minimum.

-Weed and Animal Pest Management
+Weed Management

 The Permit holder will control any exotic weeds present within any drill site or vent shaft / pump test site to the satisfaction of the Manager, during the term of this Access Arrangement and for a period of two years following the completion of Exploration operations under this Access Arrangement.